avafinger/Ubuntu-18.04-LTS-Bionic-Beaver-on-H5/README.md

 (**) idle temp is achieved with a simple login from console and ssh login waiting for at least 1 hr.

-(***) full temp is achieved with a simple login from console and ssh login waiting for at least 1 hr and building a full kernel on board
+(***) full temp is achieved with a simple login from console and ssh login waiting for at least 1 hr and building a full kernel on board.
+Full kernel build takes > 5 hrs on a slow SD CARD.

 |  SBC Dev Board sample  |      K1 Plus          |      K1 Plus          |      K1 Plus          |      K1 Plus          |      K1 Plus          |      K1 Plus          |